vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 ```
 The `ui` object holds all UI layout, input and output objects which define the front-end of your app.
 The `server` object holds all rendering functions which are assigned to outputs that appear on the UI.
 The `shinyApp` function takes a `ui` and `server` object (along with other arguments) and creates a shiny app object which can be run in a browser by passing it to the `runApp` function.
 Person inputs (such as selections in a dropdown) are assigned to a global `input` object.

+### What's in my `ui`?

+All of my UI objects are wrapped within a `fluidPage` call which returns a page layout which "consists of rows which in turn include columns" (from the [docs](https://shiny.rstudio.com/reference/shiny/latest/fluidPage.html)).

 My app's UI has four sections:

-- Dropdowns to select state, sex and work status for which the person using the app wants ACS 5-year earnings estimates
+1) Dropdowns to select state, sex and work status for which the person using the app wants ACS 5-year earnings estimates
-- A table with the estimate, standard error and margin of error for median earnings
+2) A table with the estimate, standard error and margin of error for median earnings
-- A bar plot of population estimates for earnings levels for the selected state, sex, work status and RUCA (Rural-Urban Commuting Areas) level
+3) A bar plot of population estimates for earnings levels for the selected state, sex, work status and RUCA (Rural-Urban Commuting Areas) level
-- A table with population estimates for earnings levels for each RUCA level for the selected state, sex and work status
+4) A table with population estimates for earnings levels for each RUCA level for the selected state, sex and work status

 Each section has a download button so that people can get the CSV files or plot image for their own analysis and reporting.

-My app's server has four sections:

-- Get data from the SQLite database
-- Render table and plot outputs
-- Prepare dynamic text (for filenames and the plot title)
-- Handle `data.frame` and plot downloads

-#### `ui`
-All of my UI objects are wrapped within a `fluidPage` call which creates a page layout which "consists of rows which in turn include columns" (from the [docs](https://shiny.rstudio.com/reference/shiny/latest/fluidPage.html)).
 Each section is separated with `markdown('---')` which renders an HTML horizontal rule (`<hr>`).

-#### Dropdowns
+### 1) Dropdowns

 Dropdowns (the HTML `<select>` element) are a type of UI Input.
 I define each with an `inputId` which is a `character` object for reference on the server-side, a label `character` object which is rendered above the dropdown, and a `list` object which defines the dropdown options.